isomerpages/psd-publicservice/_what-we-do/Explore Sectors.md

 </p>
 <hr>
 <h4><strong>Administrate + Manage</strong></h4>
 <p>Ready to make a lasting impact on Singapore's future?
-Join the Central
+Consider the Central
 Administration sector – a pivotal role that ensures our nation runs smoothly.
 We are seeking individuals who can drive effective and efficient strategies, contributing to a consultative, customer-centric government.
 Be part of